dennuguyen/mtrn4110-proj/README.md

 ## Build Instructions

 `.pyx` files currently should be compiled on Ubuntu by running `cython-build-script.sh`.
-The option to compile on other OS have not been explored.
+The option to compile on other OS has not been explored.